-(2) What is a disciple of Christ designed to do?
-Serve (Matthew 5:15-16a)
+What is a disciple of Christ designed to do?
+Serve (Matt.
+5:16-16a).
 Salt brings out flavor.
 Light illuminates.
 Servants serve.
 This is the initiative of a disciple.
 In Christ, our identity and our initiative are inseparable.
-God designed us to serve, or to do good works (Ephesians 2:10).
-These good works are deeds of love, meeting the needs of others.
+God designed us to serve, or to do good works (Eph.
+2:10).
+These good works are deeds of love meeting the needs of others.
 James said that those with authentic faith serve others with deeds of love, and there is no such thing as faith without deeds (James 2:14-17).
-Paul said that these deeds of love could not be hidden (1 Timothy 5:25).
-Jesus did not come to be served, but to serve and give His life for others (Mark 10:45).
+Paul said that these deeds of love cannot be hidden (1 Tim.
+5:25).
+Jesus did not come to be served, but to serve and give His life for others (Mk.
+10:45).
+This week, don't look for opportunities to be served.
+Look for opportunities to serve.
+Be a need-finder.